pascallaliberte/sharpen.page/_posts/2020-07-10-visitors-will-excuse-your-unstyled-landing-page.md

 * **{% include components/icon-struggle.html %} Struggle:** But losing my time means losing money.
 {: .forces }

-See how the fact that this tool isn't yet available is **causing the first anxiety on the whole page**?
-To fix that, I'd add a note, just below the sign-up box, offering to help the person in the next 24 hours if they sign up.
-For the first one, you'll actually make their HTML _for them_.
+See how the fact that this tool wasn't yet available was **causing the first anxiety on the whole page**?
+To fix that, I'd have added a note, just below the sign-up box, offering to help the person in the next 24 hours if they signed up.
+For the first one, you'd actually make their HTML _for them_.

-With a small tweak like that, I think that'll take care of the only real anxiety putting the breaks on signing up to be notified.
+With a small tweak like that, I think that would have taken care of the only real anxiety putting the brakes on signing up to be notified.

 ---

 So there we have it.
-A page that works.
-Not despite its unstyled look, a little bit _because_ of it, but mostly because it serves the visitors struggles quite well.
+A page that worked.
+Not despite its unstyled look, a little bit _because_ of it, but mostly because it served the visitor's struggles quite well.

 Visitors will excuse your unstyled look.
 But they'll leave if you don't tend to their problem.
 [Your visitor just wants to make progress][slimy-jerk].